-(3) An employee who cares for a child aged up to 18 years has the right to temporary absence in case of the child's sickness or accident, as well as for the purpose of participating in the child's health examination when it is not possible to undergo this examination outside working hours.
+(3) An employee having care of a child under 18 years of age has the right to temporary absence in the case of the child's illness or accident, as well as for the purpose of participating in the child's health examination when it is not possible to undergo this examination outside working hours.

-(4) An employee shall notify the employer of temporary absence in due time.
-Temporary absence shall not serve as the basis for the right of an employer to give notice of termination of an employment contract.
+(4) The employee shall inform the employer of such temporary absence in due time.
+Temporary absence shall not serve as a basis for the right of an employer to give notice of termination of an employment contract.

 Section 148.
-Organisation of Working Time General Provisions
+General Provisions for Organisation of Working Time

-(1) The provisions of Section 131, Paragraph one; Section 136, Paragraph five; Section 138, Paragraph three; Section 142, Paragraph one; Section 143, Paragraph one and Section 145 of this Law, complying with the principles of safety at work and health protection, as well as ensuring sufficient rest, may be excluded from application to situations where in recognition of the characteristics of the relevant work or occupation the length of working time is not measured or determined in advance or it may be determined by the employees themselves.
-The accounts of working time need not be performed in the referred to cases.
+(1) The provisions of Section 131, Paragraph one, Section 136, Paragraph five, Section 138, Paragraph three, Section 142, Paragraph one, Section 143, Paragraph one and Section 145 of this Law, complying with the principles of safety at work and health protection, as well as ensuring sufficient rest, may be excluded from application to situations where in recognition of the characteristics of the respective work or occupation the length of working time is not measured or determined in advance or it may be determined by the employees themselves.
+The accounts of working time need not be performed in the abovementioned cases.

-(2) The provisions of Section 138, Paragraph one; Section 142, Paragraph one; Section 143, Paragraph one and Section 145 of this Law, complying with the principles of safety at work and health protection, as well as ensuring sufficient rest, may be excluded from application in respect of employees who are employed in an undertaking which ensures the carriage by motor vehicles, by air or inland waterways of passengers and freight, and the work or activities of which are associated with travel or movement.
+(2) The provisions of Section 138, Paragraph one, Section 142, Paragraph one, Section 143, Paragraph one and Section 145 of this Law, complying with the principles of safety at work and health protection, as well as ensuring sufficient rest, may be excluded from application in respect of employees who are employed in an undertaking which ensures the carriage by road, carriage by air or inland waterways of passengers and freight, and the work or activities of which are associated with travel or movement.
 (3) The provisions of Paragraph two of this Section shall not apply to employees who perform work with city public means of transport.